International Studies & Programs

 • B-2 visa classification is for tourists on vacation and, people coming for medical treatment, a social event, or participation in amateur contests for no pay.

 A short-term training workshop like the summer school program will be classified for B-1 visa type.
 To obtain a B visa, You must fill out a DC-160 form, pay the visa fee, schedule your visa appointment, and pass the visa interview.
 You must schedule an appointment for your visa interview, generally, at the U.S. Embassy or Consulate in the country where you live.
 Wait times for interview appointments vary by location, season, and visa category, so you should apply for your visa early.
 VIPP strongly encourages you to pay the tuition early to process a visa.
-Don'wait until the deadline!
+Don't wait until the deadline!
 It is your responsibility to check the visa process and prepare all documents needed.

+Familiarize yourself with the details of the Summer School program prior to the visa interview.
 The following documents will be helpful to pass the visa interview:

 • Formal invitation letter from VIPP